MIAGroupUT/carotid-segmentation/docs/Pipeline/Polar.md

 !!! warning "JSON parameters"
     This step does not only require the centerline TSV files but will try to load and update the `parameters.json` file in the directory in which centerlines are stored.
-Make sure this file exists at the root of the heatmap directory.
+Make sure this file exists at the root of the centerline directory.

 ## Running the task